William Gillies: A Rebirth in Modernism

 Sandy Wood

-Sandy Wood is RSA Collections Curator.
+Sandy Wood is Head of Collections at the RSA.
 He is responsible for the management, care of, and access to the RSA’s uniquely formed collection, Recognised as a collection of National Significance to Scotland.

 Sandy joined the RSA in 2003 after graduating in Fine Art from Gray’s School of Art, Aberdeen, later completing a Masters in Museum Studies at the University of Leicester.
 Of particular interest to him are the stories woven between historic and contemporary practice and practitioners, artistic lineage and legacy, and the revealing of art through process and artistic voice.